theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 Moreover, it is a good idea to check whether the CSV contains more than one table, for example by looking for a repeated header row.

-## Headers and schemas
+## Header names

-After much experimentation we managed to automatically read 7,390 CSV-files.
+After much experimentation we automatically read 7,390 CSV-files.
 All of them have header names, of course, that can be analysed.
-For example, a typical CSV file on data.gov.uk has eight headers (see figure 3).
+For example, a typical CSV file on data.gov.uk has eight headers, i.e. columns (see figure 3).

 There is also a peculiar spike at 41 headers per dataset.
 Some of the datasets have all the information arranged in only one row with many different columns.
 The prevalent theme, in this case it seems, are various ways of counting payroll staff.